olJonghoon/JPART-2026-Replication/README.md

 ---

 OVERVIEW
-This replication package includes all data, R & Stata code, and figures necessary to reproduce the results reported in the manuscript “Travel to allies or adversaries?
-A compositional analysis of U.S. diplomatic visits.”
+This replication package includes data, Stata code, and figures necessary to reproduce the results reported in the manuscript “How Do Public Agencies Respond to Budgetary Control?
+A Theory of Strategic Task Portfolios in Public Administration.”

 ---